Saline – Attractions

 Emagine Entertainment

-Offers 9 theater rooms with all reserved seating, leather power-reclining seats, and concessions brought to your seat.
-EMAX theater features large-format screen and surround sound.
-Buy tickets online in advance. emagine-entertainment.com
+Nine theaters with all-reserved seating, leather power-reclining seats, and food orders brought to your seat.
+EMX theater features large-format screen and surround sound.
+Two-person “cuddle couches” in the front row and monthly “dementia-friendly” screenings of classic movies with softer sound, ambient lighting, and a more relaxed atmosphere.
+Tickets sold online in advance. emagine-entertainment.com

 Rentschler Farm Museum

-Historic site near downtown Saline centered on a 1907 farmhouse that was home to four generations of the Rentschler family.
-Outbuildings include a huge vintage barn, hog house and hen house, a windmill, and antique tractors and equipment.
-Free tours for individuals and families; fee for groups.
-Open May-mid-Dec., Sat.
-11 a.m.-3 p.m.
-Activities include Harvest Time, US-12 Yard Sale, antique show.
-Christmas events. salinehistory2@gmail.com, www.salinehistory.org/rentschler-farm-museumm
+This historic site includes a 1907 farmhouse home to four generations of the Rentschler family, a vintage barn, hog house and hen house, a windmill, and antique tractors and equipment.
+Free tours for individuals and families; groups larger than 10 require a reservation and a fee of $1/person.
+Open every third Sat., May–Sept., noon.–3 p.m.
+Special events include Harvest Time on the Farm, US-12 Yard Sale, and Christmas on the Farm. [email protected], www.salinehistory.org/rentschler-farm-museum

 Saline District Library